cbogart/discoursedb-model/README.md

 Parameters that most likely need to be changed (i.e. databse credentials) are read from the hibernate.properties file.
 In most cases, the BaseConfiguration doesn't need to be accessed.
 The BaseConfiguration uses [c3p0](http://www.mchange.com/projects/c3p0/) for connection pooling.

 ### Entity Classes: The DiscourseDB Core Model
-The entity classes define the DiscourseDB Core model.
-They are annotated with ORM annotations that allow hibernate to dynamically create and update the database schema from these classes.
+The entity classes are POJOs that define the DiscourseDB Core model.
+They are annotated with Hibernate 4 ORM annotations that allow hibernate to dynamically create and update the database schema from these classes.

 DiscourseDB defines five categories of entities